Grumman F6F Hellcat: Further development

 The F6F series was designed to take damage and get the pilot safely back to base.
 A bullet-resistant windshield was used and a total of 212 lb of cockpit armor was fitted, along with armor around the oil tank and oil cooler.
 A 250 USgal self-sealing fuel tank was fitted in the fuselage.
-Standard armament on the F6F-3 consisted of six .50 in (12.7 mm) M2/AN Browning air-cooled machine guns with 400 rounds per gun.
+Standard armament on the F6F-3 consisted of six .50 BMG (12.7 mm) AN/M2 Browning air-cooled machine guns with 400 rounds per gun.
 A center-section hardpoint under the fuselage could carry a single 150 USgal disposable drop tank, while later aircraft had single bomb racks installed under each wing, inboard of the undercarriage bays; with these and the center-section hard point, late-model F6F-3s could carry a total bomb load in excess of 2,000 lb.
 Six 5 in High Velocity Aircraft Rockets (HVARs) could be carried – three under each wing on "zero-length" launchers.

 Two night-fighter subvariants of the F6F-3 were developed; the 18 F6F-3Es were converted from standard-3s and featured the AN/APS-4 10 GHz frequency radar in a pod mounted on a rack beneath the right wing, with a small radar scope fitted in the middle of the main instrument panel and radar operating controls installed on the port side of the cockpit.
 The later F6F-3N, first flown in July 1943, was fitted with the AN/APS-6 radar in the fuselage, with the antenna dish in a bulbous fairing mounted on the leading edge of the outer right wing as a development of the AN/APS-4; about 200 F6F-3Ns were built.
 Hellcat night fighters claimed their first victories in November 1943.
 In total, 4,402 F6F-3s were built through until April 1944, when production was changed to the F6F-5.